AirVantage/exfil/README.md

 ## Principle

-Watch all Auto Scaling Group instances by calling their health check URL and detach them before they get killed :)
+Watch an Auto Scaling Group instances by calling their health check URL and detach them before they get killed :)

 ## Use case?